Oigen cast iron (history, how to use, care for your cast-iron)

 Oigen Maromi Arare kettle

-This is a classic teapot we all know and love.
+You will love this is a classic teapot we all know and love.
 With a pebbly finish on the outside, it’s a real cutie.
 Yes, it’s available on Amazon through this link (affiliate link).
 It holds about a quart of water and has a good star rating.

 Blue egg-shaped teapot